madetech/blog/posts/where_to_start_with_cloud_migration.md

 ### Example one: Large monolithic business application

-Our first example is that of an application that is a businesses central database, provides workflows for business processes, is the CRM, and provides accounting tools for an organisation that is currently running on-premise.
+Our first example is that of an application that is a business's central database, provides workflows for business processes, is the CRM, and provides accounting tools for an organisation that is currently running on-premise.
 Clearly the organisation is tied into the application and as such a migration to the cloud could prove quite disruptive.

 Lift and shift would be difficult because such systems often rely on running on the users machine, having access to local printers, accessing a database on the local network, shared storage, and likely more ties that make it hard to remove from on-premises.
 Not only this but it would also require switching the entire business over to the new system all at once seeing as everything is tied into a single system.